smartgoo/kaspa-python-sdk/README.md

 ## Bindings Approach/Design

 ### Overview
 This project attempts to leverage native/existing Rusty-Kaspa source as much as possible.
 This is accomplished by defining Python-compatible code that wraps RK native.
-The general approach can be summarized as:
+The general approach principles can be summarized as:

 - Wrappers should perform only type conversion to/from RK native (to the extent possible).
 - When logic is needed, RK native logic should be used (to the extent possible).

-This approach works to varying degrees depending on the area of code, limitations, and Python interface requirements.
+These principles works to varying degrees depending on the area of code, limitations, and Python interface requirements.
 In a "worst case" scenario, new implementation/re-implementation/etc is done.

 All Python exposed structs and enums defined in this repository are prefixed with `Py` (e.g. `PyRpcClient`).
 These are then exposed to for use in Python without the prefix.
 Functions exposed to Python are prefixed with `py_` and are usable from Python without the `py_` prefix.